tonethar/IGME-330-Master/notes/firebase-1-new.md

 ## III.
 Do some coding

-- If you get stuck on anything relatd to the Realtime Database, the best place to look is in the [Firebase Realtime Database - Installation & Setup in JavaScript](https://firebase.google.com/docs/database/web/start) page
+- BTW - If you get stuck on anything related to the Realtime Database, the best place to look is in the [Firebase Realtime Database - Installation & Setup in JavaScript](https://firebase.google.com/docs/database/web/start) page

 ### III-A. Getting ready
 - First, open **firebase-test.html** and add this line of code to the end of the `<script>` tag - `console.log(app);`